 At this stage, these lawyers have been prioritised for the families of the Shaheed.
 However, the Ministry recognises that other victims may also need advice and may want access to lawyers.
 If you are not a family member of the Shaheed, but would like to access this support, please get in touch with the Office of the Chief Coroner by emailing firstname.lastname@example.org or calling (09) 916 9151.
 These requests will be considered on a case by case basis.

 The Ministry has already chosen three lawyers to be on the panel - they are Hanne Janes, Joshua Shaw and Anne Toohey.

 Hanne, Joshua and Anne have a lot of experience working in the Coroners Court.
-They’ll be able to answer any questions you have about the coronial process and help you take part in the process by providing legal advice, assistance and representation if you need it.
+They can answer any questions you have about the coronial process and help you take part in the process by providing legal advice, assistance and representation if you need it.

 If you'd prefer to use a different lawyer

-If your preferred lawyer expresses their interest but is not selected for the panel:
+If your preferred lawyer is not selected for the panel:

 - You can choose to use one of the lawyers on the panel; or